Rogues (comics): The New 52: The Flash and Forever Evil (2011–2016)

+Membership

 Silver Age Flash enemies

 The enemies of the Flash started to use the name the Rogues during the Silver Age of Comics.
 Originally, the Rogues were just the Flash's enemies teaming together after they were all broken out of jail by another Flash foe, the super-intelligent gorilla Gorilla Grodd, to distract the Flash during Grodd's latest attempt at world conquest.
 After their defeat by the Flash, they formed a lasting group, and usually a Rogue will never commit a crime by himself.
 The Silver Age Flash enemies who became Rogues were Captain Cold, the Mirror Master, Heat Wave, the Weather Wizard, the Trickster, the Pied Piper, the Top, Captain Boomerang, the Golden Glider and later, the Rainbow Raider.
 These villains battled the second Flash (Barry Allen), and the third and fourth Flashes after Allen's death.

 In chronological order (with issue and date of first appearance):

 Modern Age Flash enemies

-In the Modern Age, the graphic novel The Flash: Iron Heights introduced new characters, many of whom would later become a new band of Rogues under the leadership of the crimelord Blacksmith.
+In the Modern Age, the graphic novel The Flash: Iron Heights introduced new characters, many of whom would later become a new band of Rogues under the leadership of the crime lord Blacksmith.
 Some writers revamped classic Rogues, reinventing them through stories such as Underworld Unleashed, the Rogue War, or solo stories, while others reinvented a Rogue through new characters inheriting the identities.
 While criminals, the Rogues have been shown to have certain codes of honor about their behavior (such as refusing to kill women or children) and have even stated that they will not kill speedsters.